rupamp26/Makar-Sankranti-Animation-Project-using-HTML-CSS/README.md

 # Makar-Sankranti-Animation-Project-using-HTML-CSS
-Made a Animation Website fSSor Makar Sankranti using HTML &amp; C
+Made a Animation Website fSSor Makar Sankranti using HTML &amp The Link to the project: https://rupam1105.github.io/Makar-Sankranti-Animation-Project-using-HTML-CSS/